alumet-dev/helm-charts/README.md

 We defined also 2 global variables:

 - global.image.registry : All alumet docker images must be located on the same docker registry.
 This variable is used to set the URL path of the docker registry, the default value is: *ghrc.io/alumet-dev*
-- global.secret : A kubernetes secret must de defined to be able to connect to the docker registry for downloading the images.
+- global.secret : A kubernetes secret can de defined to be able to connect to the docker registry for downloading the images.
-The secret's name is defined by this variable, the default value is: *registry-secret*
+The secret's name is defined by this variable, it is not set by default.

 ## ALUMET relay server